TheColorman/Vencord/README.md

 Then create an `app/` folder if there isn't one already.
 Now copy everything from the `Acrylic/` folder in this repo into the `app.asar/` and `app/` folders (yes, both).
 Click Yes when it asks if you want to replace files.

+(I'm not actually sure if this step is necessary, try and see if it works without it)
 Finally, you need to open up the `dist/patcher.js` file.
 Then replace all the places where it mentions an asar file with `original.asar`.
 For example, it might say "`_app.asar`", or "`app.asar`".
 Replace that with "`original.asar`".
+(If thinks don't work later, try also doing the same for the `dist/patcher.js.map`.)

 # Updating Vencord